[LUM#17] The Terahertz Revolution

-Seeing through matter... science fiction?
-Yet it is a reality made possible by terahertz waves.
-This technology has opened up numerous applications developed by the company Terakalis, enabling, for example, the wings of airplanes to be checked for damage.
-It's certainly reassuring.
+Seeing through matter… science fiction?
+Yet it’s a reality made possible by terahertz waves.
+This technology opens the door to numerous applications developed by the company Terakalis, which, for example, allows us to verify that airplane wings are intact.
+That’s certainly reassuring.

 Frédéric Teppe has a superpower.
 He can literally see through matter.
 A superhero?
-"More like a sociologist of electrons," as the physicist describes himself.
+“More like a sociologist of electrons,” as the physicist describes himself.
 Together with his colleagues at the Charles Coulomb Laboratory*, he has been studying the behavior of these elementary particles for years.
-"Plasma oscillations, or electron waves, can propagate in transistors to generate or detect electromagnetic waves at terahertz frequencies, " explains the specialist.
-These terahertz waves are located in the electromagnetic spectrum between microwaves and infrared.
-While humanity has long been "completely blind in this frequency range, " those who have mastered terahertz waves have shed light on their extraordinary properties...
+“Plasma oscillations, or electron waves, can propagate through transistors to generate or detect electromagnetic waves at terahertz frequencies, ” explains the specialist.
+These terahertz waves lie in the electromagnetic spectrum between microwaves and infrared.
+While humanity has long been “completely blind to this frequency range, ” Terahertz wave tamer have shed light on their extraordinary properties…

 See through

-"These are non-ionizing waves, which are therefore harmless to health and have a high penetrating power that allows them to pass through different types of materials, including fabric, plastic, and composite materials, and provide much higher contrast than X-rays.
-Frédéric Teppe and his colleagues Wojciech Knap, Nina Dyakonova, and Pierre Solignac decided to capitalize on these properties by founding the start-up T-Waves Technologies in 2013, now known as Terakalis, which has won no fewer than four innovation awards.
-The company has attracted particular attention because "it's quite rare to see applications coming out of a fundamental physics laboratory, " notes Frédéric Teppe.
+“These are non-ionizing waves, which means they are harmless to health and have a high penetrating power that allows them to pass through various types of materials—including fabric, plastic, and composite materials—and provide much greater contrast than X-rays. ” These are the properties that Frédéric Teppe and his colleagues Wojciech Knap, Nina Dyakonova, and Pierre Solignac decided to capitalize on when they founded the startup T-Waves Technologies in 2013—now known as Terakalis—which has won no fewer than four innovation awards.
+The company has garnered even more attention because “it’s quite rare to see applications emerge from a fundamental physics laboratory, ” notes Frédéric Teppe.

-And to convert the try, we had to convince manufacturers of the full potential of terahertz waves.
-Although some were initially cautious, they quickly realized that this ability to probe the intimacy of materials could prove very useful.
-"During one of our first presentations, one of our colleagues took off her pendant and put it in an envelope.
-We then showed that our device could literally see the pendant through the envelope, " recalls Frédéric Teppe.
+And to make it a success, we had to convince manufacturers of the full potential of terahertz waves.
+While some were hesitant at first, they quickly realized that this ability to probe deep into materials could prove very useful.
+“During one of our first presentations, one of our colleagues took off her pendant and placed it in an envelope.
+We then demonstrated that our device literally allowed us to see the pendant through the envelope, ” recalls Frédéric Teppe.

 Non-destructive testing

-The company, which now has 20 employees, is currently leveraging this technology to enter the field of non-destructive material assessment and testing for scientific and industrial sectors.
-"Until now, to check that a part was free of defects, it had to be destroyed in order to examine the inside.
-Thanks to terahertz waves, we can now assess the quality of materials in great detail while leaving them intact. " The technology is therefore ideal for the aerospace and automotive industries, which are major consumers of plastics and composites, which terahertz waves can easily penetrate.
-"For example, we can inspect the wings of an airplane or the fuselage of a helicopter to look for possible defects, " explains the physicist.
-Ensuring transport safety is one of the many superpowers of terahertz waves.
+The company, which now has 20 employees, is leveraging this technology to enter the field of non-destructive testing and evaluation of materials for the scientific and industrial sectors.
+“Until now, to verify that a part was free of defects, it had to be destroyed to examine the inside; thanks to terahertz waves, we can now very precisely assess the quality of materials while leaving them intact. ” The technology thus holds a prominent place in the aerospace and automotive sectors, which are major consumers of plastics and composites—materials that terahertz waves easily penetrate.
+“For example, we can inspect an airplane’s wings or a helicopter’s fuselage for potential defects, ” explains the physicist.
+Ensuring transportation safety is one of the many superpowers of terahertz waves.

 From wheat to luxury

-Terahertz waves are about to invade our daily lives, with a multitude of potential applications.
-A revolution is on the horizon in the field of agronomy, where they will make it possible to determine the water stress of plants in order to better adapt irrigation.
-In the parcel distribution chain, they could be used to detect potentially dangerous contents.
-In medical imaging, they could be used, for example, to detect the subcutaneous ramifications of melanoma through the skin.
-In telecommunications, they could achieve unprecedented speeds.
-But also in the luxury sector: "We can, for example, look through a tube of lipstick to see if there are any bubbles in the paste and guarantee the quality of the product," explains Frédéric Teppe.
+Terahertz waves are poised to become a part of our daily lives, and their applications are multiplying.
+A revolution is on the horizon in the field of agronomy, where they will make it possible to assess plants’ water stress levels in order to better tailor irrigation.
+In the parcel delivery chain, where they can be used to detect potentially hazardous contents.
+In medical imaging, where they could, for example, detect the subcutaneous spread of melanoma through the skin.
+In telecommunications, where they could achieve unprecedented data rates.
+But also in the luxury sector: “We can, for example, look through a tube of lipstick to check for bubbles in the formula and ensure product quality,” explains Frédéric Teppe.
 Is the sky the limit?

 *L2C (CNRS, UM)